Gail Omvedt

 Gail Omvedt (2 August 1941 – 25 August 2021) was an American-born Indian sociologist and human rights activist.
-She was a prolific writer and published numerous books on the anti-caste movement, Dalit politics, and women's struggles in India.
-Omvedt was involved in Dalit and anti-caste movements, environmental, farmers' and women's movements, especially with rural women.
+Omvedt was involved in Dalit, anti-caste, environmental, farmers' and women's movements, especially with rural women.

 Omvedt's dissertation was titled Cultural Revolt in a Colonial Society: The Non-Brahman Movement in Western India, 1873-1930.

 Omvedt's academic writing includes numerous books and articles on class, caste and gender issues.
-Besides undertaking many research projects, she was a consultant for FAO, UNDP and NOVIB and served as a Dr Ambedkar Chair Professor at NISWASS in Orissa, a professor of sociology at the University of Pune and an Asian guest professor at the Nordic Institute of Asian Studies, Copenhagen.
+Besides undertaking many research projects, she was a consultant for the Food and Agriculture Organization, United Nations Development Programme and Oxfam Novib.
+She served as a Dr Ambedkar Chair Professor at the National Institute of Social Work and Social Sciences in Odisha, a professor of sociology at the University of Pune and a guest professor at the Nordic Institute of Asian Studies in Copenhagen.
 She was a senior fellow at the Nehru Memorial Museum and Library and research director of the Krantivir Babuji Patankar Sanstha.

 Biography

-Gail Omvedt was born in Minneapolis and studied at Carleton College and at UC Berkeley where she earned her PhD in sociology in 1973.
-When she went to India for the first time in 1963~64, she was an English tutor on a Fulbright Fellowship.
+Gail Omvedt was born in Minneapolis and studied at Carleton College and at UC Berkeley, where she earned her PhD in sociology in 1973.
+When she went to India for the first time in 1963–1964, she was an English tutor on a Fulbright fellowship.
 Omveldt again came to India for research in the 1970s.
 At that time she met her future husband, Bharat Patankar, and his social activist mother, Indumati Patankar.
-After marrying Bharat, she lived with her husband and his extended family in a village called Kasegaon in Indian state of Maharashtra.
+After marrying Bharat, she lived with her husband and his extended family in a village called Kasegaon in the state of Maharashtra.
 She became an Indian citizen in 1983.

-In the years before her death she was working as a consulting sociologist on gender, environment and rural development, for the United Nations Development Programme (UNDP), Oxfam Novib (NOVIB) and other institutions.
-She was a consultant for UN agencies and NGOs, served as a Dr Ambedkar Chair Professor at NISWASS in Orissa, a professor of sociology at the University of Pune, as an Asian guest professor at the Nordic Institute of Asian Studies, Copenhagen and as a senior fellow at the Nehru Memorial Museum and Library, New Delhi.
-She was a visiting professor and coordinator at the School of Social Justice, University of Pune, and a fellow at the Indian Institute of Advanced Study, Shimla.
-Gail Omvedt was a former chair professor for the Dr. B.R.
-Ambedkar Chair of Social Change and Development at IGNOU.
+In the years before her death she was working as a consulting sociologist on gender, environment and rural development for the United Nations Development Programme (UNDP), Oxfam Novib and other institutions.
+She was a consultant for United Nations agencies and non-governmental organizations, served as Dr Ambedkar Chair Professor at the National Institute of Social Work and Social Sciences in Odisha, professor of sociology at University of Pune, guest professor at the Nordic Institute of Asian Studies and senior fellow at the Nehru Memorial Museum and Library.
+She was a visiting professor and coordinator at the University of Pune's School of Social Justice and a fellow at the Indian Institute of Advanced Study.
+Gail Omvedt was a former Dr. B.R.
+Ambedkar Chair of Social Change and Development at Indira Gandhi National Open University.
 Omvedt died on 25 August 2021 in Maharashtra at the age of 80.